magepages/mpdocs/docs/mass-product-actions/index.md

 ![Imgur](https://i.imgur.com/AbIFX6d.png)

-- **Website**: If you ahve more than one website. choose the one you to add tier price
+- **Website**: If you have more than one website. choose the one you to add tier price
 - **Customer Group**: choose customer group to apply tier price
 - **Quantity**: Insert the quantity to apply the tier price
 - **Price**: Insert the price to apply to the rule